Sleepytale Logo

 Yes please, said Mr Reed.

-Then the Ice Cream Band arrived and started practicing.
+Then the Ice Cream Band arrived, instruments gleaming, and started practicing.

 The drummer blew a whistle to count the beat, and Rosie blew along, which surprised everyone because rhinos do not usually whistle.

-Her whistle made a sound like a kettle cheering for tea.
+Hers made a sound like a kettle cheering for tea, high and wobbly and earnest.

-The drummer grinned and let her keep time with a soft bell.
+The drummer grinned and let her keep time with a soft bell, and for a whole minute Rosie did not bump a single thing.

 When the sun climbed higher, Rosie visited the park to make sure the picnic tables were straight.

-She lined up napkins in neat squares, then sneezed because napkins like to tickle noses.
+She lined up napkins in neat squares, then sneezed, because napkins always tickle noses if you lean in too close.

 She stretched up and could not reach.